samartzidis/WinAppleKey/README.md

 #### 1. Will you ever release a full version (i.e. not self-signed) of the driver that does not require Windows running in TESTSIGNING mode?
 Unfortunately I can't.
 This is due to Microsoft enforced restrictions.
 In order to fully release a device driver for Windows 10 (and later) you need to run a company (Ltd.) and also purchase a driver signing certificate for that company.
 Both cost a significant amount of money.
 WinAppleKey is free and open source and I do not make any money out of it. ***But*** there is similar free software for Apple keyboards, which does not require a driver installation.
 It uses a custom programmed Raspberry Pi Zero W device that functions as a special USB dongle for using Apple keyboards on Windows.
 More info [here](https://github.com/samartzidis/RaspiKey).

+#### 2. How can I get the multimedia keys to work?

+See paragraph **Multimedia Keys** above.

+#### 3. When running in the default fn-ctrl swap mode, the ctrl-lshift-t combination commonly used to reopen a closed browser tab in Chrome does not work.

+This is most likely a problem of the Apple keyboard hardware rather than the driver.
+You can use the ctrl-rshift-t combination instead.

 ### Donate